Last Updated: June 28, 2021

 Starting in the Fall, the MWS will return to in-person learning at the 918 Bathurst location.
 The first Shule event will be our Sept 19, 2021 Sukkot/Sukkes Party at Dufferin Grove Park and the first class at 918 Bathurst St will be Sept 26, 2021.

 In the case that there will be further lockdowns, we will default to online remote learning as we did in 2020/2021.
 While our teachers are fully vaccinated most of the students aren't, and we are determined to ensure their safety and health to the best of our abilities.
+As the age for vaccination continues to drop, we ask that students get their first vaccination within three months of reaching the appropriate age, and their second vaccine no later than six months after the first.
+All students eligible for vaccination will be asked for proof of vaccination within three months of their second vaccine.

 In order to meet provincial requirements we have decided to take a number of steps to minimize the number of people gathered in any enclosed space at any given time.
 All students are masked and remain 2 metres apart in their class cohorts from the beginning of the school day until its end, including during snack breaks.
 Whenever the weather permits, classes may be held at St. Alban's Square’s (the Parkette on Barton St.), located within a 5 min walk of 918 Bathurst.